Sunday, June 15, 2025

 In conclusion, achieving sustainable transport in Johannesburg requires addressing deeply rooted socio-economic challenges while leveraging renewable energy and innovative planning strategies.
 By fostering collaboration among stakeholders and investing in enterprise development, the city can create a transport system that is environmentally friendly, economically viable, and socially inclusive.
 This approach not only enhances mobility but also contributes to poverty alleviation, job creation, and long-term urban resilience.
 With the right policies and initiatives, Johannesburg has the potential to become a model for sustainable urban transport in Africa.

-AR Managing Editor (2025).
+Editor, A. M. (January 6, 2025).
 Sustainable Transport in Johannesburg: Challenges, Opportunities, and Solutions for a Greener Future.
-Retrieved from https://www.africanresearchers.org/sustainable-transport-in-johannesburg-challenges-opportunities-and-solutions-for-a-greener-future/
+African Researchers Magazine (ISSN: 2714-2787). https://www.africanresearchers.org/sustainable-transport-in-johannesburg-challenges-opportunities-and-solutions-for-a-greener-future/

 LEAVE A REPLY